 There isn’t an easy answer to when an author should find an editorial professional, be that for developmental editing, copyediting, line-editing or proofreading.
 However, it is best to give a collaboration of this sort some time for consideration.
 It is good to be clear what the different services provide and to approach suitable candidates with enough time to find a good match to achieve the best outcomes for yourself and your manuscript.

 It would be an understatement to say that how writers write varies.
-The amount of planning which different writers undertake ranges from the highly detailed plotters like John Grisham who feels that the longer he spends preparing a detailed outline the easier the book is to write.
-Through to writers like Steven King who plans very little, preferring to work things out as he writes.
-To him very outlined books have a somewhat stale quality.
+The amount of planning which different writers undertake ranges from the highly detailed plotters like John Grisham, who feels that the longer he spends preparing a detailed outline, the easier the book is to write.
+Through to writers like Steven King, who plans very little, preferring to work things out as he writes.
+To him, very thoroughly outlined books have a somewhat stale quality.

 Redrafting and editing choices

-If you are thinking of using the services of an editorial professional you may want to involve them at any stage.
-Once the manuscript is written you may request a developmental edit or ask for a manuscript critique.
+If you are thinking of using the services of an editorial professional, you may want to involve them at any stage.
+Once the manuscript is written, you may request a developmental edit or ask for a manuscript critique.
 This would be to help you identify where there may be difficulties of plot or with the structure of the writing.
-Perhaps you do not want to change any of the big picture features of your manuscript and you have time to rework the manuscript through some rounds of redrafting.
-After this you may decide to collaborate with a professional copyeditor.
-It could be that you feel you have reached the point where your latest draft would benefit from being looked at with fresh pair of eyes.
-Even if you set aside time and decide that you are going to rely on your self-editing skills you may seek the reassurance of a proofreader for a last check before it goes in front of a reader, be that publisher, agent or beta readers.
+Perhaps you do not want to change any of the big picture features of your manuscript, and you have time to rework the manuscript through some rounds of redrafting.
+After this, you may decide to collaborate with a professional copyeditor.
+You could feel you have reached the point where your latest draft would benefit from being looked at with a fresh pair of eyes.
+Even if you set aside time and decide that you are going to rely on your self-editing skills, you may seek the reassurance of a proofreader for a last check before it goes in front of a reader, be that publisher, agent or beta readers.

 Some authors feel their time is best spent creating the next title and may already be preoccupied with that.
 From an editor’s standpoint, schedules get filled up, and earlier approaches are easier to accommodate.